longwatermelon/raycast/README.md

 Press 1 to equip gun and 2 to equip knife

-Deez nuts sprites are ammunition, the game ends when shrek touches you.
+The game ends when shrek touches you.

 ![image](https://user-images.githubusercontent.com/73869536/134826217-95698ff2-2766-49fc-afc5-77347704a68b.png)